What is the Playa Islands Project?

 From the beginning environmental studies would help place the islands and how to build an artificial reef off the coast.
 Once construction has begun, each part of the project would be in keeping with indigenous species of plants.
 Hundreds of trees and thousands of plants would be planted.
 Parts of the project would be 100% natural areas where mangrove could grow and other species.

 Once the park opens, it can be used as an educational park.
 Teaching children about the ecosystem and how to care for it.
-Restrictions on plastic and non biodegradable sunscreen can be restricted in the park.
+Restrictions on plastic and non-biodegradable sunscreen can be restricted in the park.

 How can this project be paid for?

 Any idea is great, it is the getting paid for part that is hard.
 This project however has so many benefits and so many beneficiaries that it will not be hard to get sponsors.
-The first being the state and federal governments, this is where a bulk of the funding can come from.
+The first being the state and federal governments, this is where the bulk of the funding can come from.
 The Riviera Maya is one of the most important tourism sectors in Mexico.
 Sustaining this sector for tourism is a top priority.

 Private sector

 Beachfront businesses have the most to gain from this project.
 They of course have already paid a high price for where they are and have suffered over the past few years.
-A 5 year new tax abatement can be in place so these businesses can recover and start to benefit from this new project.
+A 5-year new tax abatement can be in place so these businesses can recover and start to benefit from this new project.

 Many private businesses will benefit from this project.
 The main ones are developers and hotels that will have sustained business and new buyers for condos.
 Donations from the private sector can make up a portion of the cost.